SPHERES OF PERCEPTION

 Sensible Gene Foundation

-we care about our future as a united concern in
+we care about our future as a united moral concern

-Imagine a world interconnected in trust, equality and free of misinformation.
-A world driven by reliable knowledge, free of nonsense and where misleading information becomes transparent in a united effort.
+Imagine a world interconnected in trust, equality and reliable information.
+A world driven by knowledge, free of bias that may mislead, where information becomes transparent in a united effort.

 Moving beyond and between disciplines and the effects of technology on our lives, Spheres of Perception provides a rich and sophisticated transdisciplinary exploration of humanity’s ‘being in this world’.
 The reflections on our logical, physical and metaphysical evolution challenge our illusions about humanity’s competence to overcome disparities between the way we live and the way we develop.
 This book must be read by everybody looking for a sensible and holistic evaluation of the drastic challenges we face and the transformations we require to adapt to the present.

 Dr Hester du Plessis.
 (DLitt et Phil in Philosophy).

 Research Fellow: Mapungubwe Institute for Strategic Reflection (MISTRA).

 As Theo’s publisher, I find it an extraordinary work, and I feel privileged to be Theo’s publisher.
 As with most books about ideas, getting the word out is always challenging.